 This post is sponsored by Phantom Screens.
 Excitement, joy and pinch me moments are all mine!

 Hi friends!
 It’s another exciting day around here and I’m sharing how adding motorized Phantom Screens has completely changed the way we are going to live in our backyard.
 I’m still pinching myself that I had the opportunity to collaborate with them on this backyard project of ours.
+This was definitely a project for the professionals.

 We’ve been in our house for two years now and the first thing I thought of when we moved in was adding a screen porch up above on the deck.
 That’s ideal because you can just walk outside the kitchen and have a covered porch.
 I knew from experience that adding a roof and screening is like adding a new room so it would be very costly.
 I had a quick ballpark estimate from a company that was out here doing something else for me and he said it would cost at least $15K to add a screen porch,which is what I figured anyway.
 That’s a low estimate and I know many screen porches cost much more than that.
 That would be a bare bones porch.

 For us, since we are getting closer to retirement, we just don’t have that kind of money in the budget to do a project like this.
 We have to choose the projects that will give us the most return for our money.
 We’ve still got a master bathroom that we want to improve, which is going to be costly and there are several more projects inside and out that we will want to spend money on, so an upper deck screen porch was not going to happen in this house.
 I so enjoyed the porch at my other house.
-We began to think about what we could do here and decided that since we have that huge patio down below and the ceiling is 8′ tall, it would make a great space to screen in.
+We began to think about what we could do here and decided that since we have that huge patio down below and the ceiling is 8′ tall, it would make a great space to screen in for shade from the sun.
 So that’s what we began planning for.
 We’ve done several projects down on the patio since we’ve been here including the DIY rock wall, the aluminum under deck ceiling, and the new DIY faux tile floor.
 We are a couple who doesn’t mind doing the work ourselves as much as possible to save money, but some things we cannot do.

 The icing on the cake is the Phantom Screens we just had installed.
 I can’t tell you what a dream come true it is to work with them and get these motorized screens installed at our house.
-We are a regular suburban couple in a regular suburban home and having these screens on our patio space is just the best.
+We are a regular suburban couple in a regular suburban home and having these screens on our outdoors patio space is just the best.
 It’s going to really change our outdoor living capabilities and I know we are going to enjoy them for years to come.

 I did reach out to Phantom Screens and pitched our project to them and I’m forever grateful they said yes!
 I met Phantom Screens in 2015 and 2016 when I was invited to their Southern Romance house in Mobile, AL. To now be able to have the same screen system that was on that house on our house just blows my mind!
 I fell in love with that house and that porch and when you look at these pics, you’ll see why.
 That project was awe inspiring and meeting Esther, the CEO of Phantom Screens was such a pleasure.
 Again, I’m very grateful that they wanted to partner with me on our project.
 It’s truly a dream come true.